 So what qualifies the public service- and outdoor skills-centric BPSA as a “traditional” scouting organization?
 The BPSA website sums it up: “Traditional scouting is not historical re-enactment, but for the most part an attempt to present scouting as the game that was played prior to the 1960s; and following principles and practices laid down by scouting's founder, Robert Baden-Powell.
 Our aim is to promote good citizenship, discipline, self-reliance, loyalty and useful skills.”

 The BPSA is organized into four program levels: Otter (ages 5 through 7), Timberwolf (ages 8 through 11), Pathfinders (ages 12 through 17) and a senior branch for young adults over the age of 17 known as Rovers.
-Currently, there are nearly 20 BPSA groups spread across the country in cities such as Ann Arbor, Albuquerque, Brooklyn, St. Louis, and Portland, Ore.
+Currently, there are nearly 20 BPSA groups spread across the country in cities such as Ann Arbor, Michigan; Albuquerque, Brooklyn, St. Louis, and Portland, Oregon.

 Editor's note: This story has been updated since it was originally written in March 2013.